jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    successfully in table 0
    ```

-   And now notice the changed SID after we changed the latency in step
+   And now notice the changed SID where router SID *5555* has been swapped for *2222* the latency in step
    ```diff
    cisco@rome:~/SRv6_dCloud_Lab/lab_5/srctl$ sudo -E srctl apply -f rome.yaml Loaded configuration from rome.yaml